 Show the need for services

-Domestic Violence programs cite Fatality Review stats to demonstrate the need for services, the extent of the impact of domestic violence on their communities, and the needs of specific populations.
+Domestic Violence programs cite Fatality Review statistics to demonstrate the need for services, the extent of the impact of domestic violence on their communities, and the needs of specific populations.

 “The reports are helpful because they are ‘not spin, just facts.'”